 Ernst and Young estimate that across financial services, telcos and utilities, between 25-30% of calls are ‘redundant’.
 These calls are so named because they do not contribute to revenue, for example a customer might be calling regarding confusing offers and applications, or because they have an issue that hasn’t been resolved.
 But the true way to solve this problem is not a single focus on reducing the length of these calls, as it’s likely that a failure to offer a quality service first time will results in either in further calls or customers walking away.
 The focus should therefore be on ensuring customers are provided with everything they need first time, commonly known as ‘first call resolution’.

 As markets generally become more saturated, and organisations are finding it increasingly difficult to differentiate on products and price alone, customer service is being viewed as an important source of competitive advantage.
-In fact, McKinsey estimate that revenue can be increased by between 5-10% by optimising customer experience.
+In fact, research suggests that 84% of companies who work to improve their CX report an increase in their revenue.

 But what insight does AHT give you into your customers experience?
 Ok, perhaps it is fair to assume that customers want to ideally spend as little time interacting with organisations as possible.
 But ultimately quick calls only have value if you can deliver the products and services the customer requires in that time.